codeforamerica/Mission-Vision-and-Operating-Principles/Draft.md

 Code for America uses the principles and practices of the digital age to improve how government serves the American public, and how the public improves government.

 1. **To inspire change**
-To inspire change To inspire public servants, people from the technology sector, and community organizers to create change by demonstrating that government services can be simple, beautiful, and easy to use.
+To inspire public servants, people from the technology sector, and community organizers to create change by demonstrating that government services can be simple, respectful, and easy to use.

 2. **To make change real**
 Providing government with access to the resources and digital talent they need so that together we can meaningfully impact some of the world's toughest societal challenges.

 3. **To make change stick**
-Connecting and convening people from inside and outside government, and from all over the world to inspire each other, share successes, learn, build, and shape a new culture of public service for the 21st century.
+Connecting and convening people from inside and outside government; and from all over the world; to inspire each other, share successes, learn, build, and shape a new culture of public service for the 21st century.

 **To do it all at scale, serving those who need it most.**